 The potential risk of injury or ill health will be discussed with employees who are pregnant in accordance with the Service's Health and Safety Policy and procedures.
-Where there is an identifiable risk associated with a pregnant employee's work, the Approved Provider/Nominated Supervisor will consult with the employee to examine how the work can be modified to eliminate or minimise the risk.
+Where there is an identifiable risk associated with a pregnant employee's work, the approved provider/nominated supervisor will consult with the employee to examine how the work can be modified to eliminate or minimise the risk.

-- The Approved Provider/ Nominated Supervisor will maintain current information about their Workplace Health and Safety responsibilities to their employees and maintain a safe workplace for all employees. - In regard to infectious diseases, the Approved Provider/ Nominated Supervisor will alert all employees to the potential risks to health that may arise through their employment at the OSHC Service - Female employees will be advised that they should have their immunity to Rubella, Measles, Chicken Pox and Cytomegalovirus (CMV) tested well before planning pregnancy. - The Approved Provider will ensure pregnant employees are aware of health risks including: - exposure to specific infectious diseases or conditions that can have an adverse impact on pregnancy, including Cytomegalovirus (CMV), Hand, foot & mouth disease, Human parvovirus B19 (erythema infectiosum, fifth disease), Listeriosis, Rubella (German measles), Measles, Hepatitis B, HIV (Human Immunodeficiency Virus), AIDS (Acquired
+- The approved provider/ nominated supervisor will maintain current information about their Workplace Health and Safety responsibilities to their employees and maintain a safe workplace for all employees. - In regard to infectious diseases, the approved provider/ nominated supervisor will alert all staff to the potential risks to health that may arise through their employment at the OSHC Service. - Female educators will be advised that they should have their immunity to Rubella, Measles, Chicken Pox tested through their GP, well before planning pregnancy. - The approved provider/nominated supervisor will ensure all employees are aware of the risks of Cytomegalovirus (CMV) exposure during pregnancy and encourage female employees of childbearing age to discuss CMV testing with their doctor (cmv.org.au) - The approved provider/nominated supervisor will ensure all female employees of childbearing age are aware of health risks including: - exposure to specific infectious viruses/diseases or conditions that can have an adverse impact on pregnancy and the unborn child including Cytomegalovirus (CMV), Hand, foot & mouth disease, Human parvovirus B19 (erythema infectiosum, fifth disease), Listeriosis, Rubella (German measles), Measles, Hepatitis B, HIV (Human Immunodeficiency Virus), AIDS

-Immunodeficiency Syndrome, Pertussis (Whooping cough), Toxoplasmosis and Varicella (chickenpox)
+(Acquired Immunodeficiency Syndrome, Pertussis (Whooping cough), Toxoplasmosis and Varicella (chickenpox)

 - o stress and burnout

 - o swollen feet and varicose veins

 - o heat stress

-- cigarette smoke (outside smoke free zones.)
+- o cigarette smoke (outside smoke free zones.)

 - o chemicals and chemical fumes

-- The Approved Provider/Nominated Supervisor will implement strategies which help reduce physical stress for pregnant employees, such as: do less physical tasks such as raking, sweeping etc.
+- The approved provider/nominated supervisor will implement strategies which help reduce physical stress for pregnant employees, such as: do less physical tasks such as raking, sweeping etc.

 - Pregnant women should avoid contact with cat faeces, to minimise the risk of toxoplasmosis.